andymckay/readmes/first-questions.md

 - How do you prefer to receive recognition?
 - How do you learn new things?
 - What can I do to help you learn new things?

+The future:

 - What makes 1:1 the most valuable to you?

-The future:

 - What are your goals for the next 3 months?
-- What are your goals for this year?
+- What are your longer term goals, over the next year or so?
 - What do you need from your manager?